 Who can get a COVID-19 vaccine at VA Northern California

 For COVID-19 vaccine eligibility, we are including spouses of same-sex and common-law marriages.
 Eligibility includes a widow or widower of a Veteran.
 If an individual characterizes his or her relationship as spousal, he or she can receive the vaccine.

 For COVID-19 vaccine eligibility, we define a caregiver as a family member or friend who provides care to the Veteran.
 Caregivers may help the Veteran with personal needs like feeding, bathing, or dressing.
 They may also help the Veteran with tasks like shopping or transportation.
 A person stating that they are the caregiver of a Veteran and giving the Veteran’s name is sufficient to give him or her a vaccine.

 Recipients of Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) benefits

 Adolescents ages 12 to 17, who are caregivers of Veterans or are CHAMPVA beneficiaries under the SAVE LIVES Act, who will be offered the Pfizer-BioNTech vaccine.
-Please call 1-800-382-8387 and select option 8, to see if doses for adolescents are being offered at your preferred location.
+Call 1-800-382-8387, press 2 and then option 3 press 2 and then option 3 , or stay on the line, to see if doses for adolescents are being offered at your preferred location.